baconjs/bacon.js/README.md

 use flatMap, the result stream will contain Error events from the source as well as all the spawned stream.

-You can take action on errors by using the `streamOrProperty.onError(f)` callback.
+You can take action on errors by using the `observable.onError(f)` callback.

-`streamOrProperty.errors()` returns a stream containing Error events only.
+`observable.errors()` returns a stream containing Error events only.
 Same as filtering with a function that always returns false.

 See also the `mapError()` function above.

 An Error does not terminate the stream.
-The method `streamOrProperty.endOnError()` returns a stream/property that ends immediately after first error.
+The method `observable.endOnError()` returns a stream/property that ends immediately after first error.

 Bacon.js doesn't currently generate any Error events itself (except when